-Jalview can automatically determine which structures are associated with a sequence via its ID, and any associated database references.
-To do this, open the Sequence ID popup menu and select View 3D Structure, to open the 3D Structure Chooser.
+Jalview will attempt to automatically determine which structures are associated with a sequence via its ID, and any associated database references.
+To do this for a particular sequence or the current selection, open the Sequence ID popup menu and select View 3D Structure, to open the 3D Structure Chooser.

-When the structure chooser is first opened, if no database identifiers are available, Jalview will attempt to discover identifiers for the sequence and from there discover any associated PDB structures.
-This can take a few seconds for each sequence and while be performed for all selected sequences.
-After this is done, you can see added database references in a tool tip by mousing over the sequence ID.
-3 now shows the Uniprot ID and any associated PDB structures.
+When the structure chooser is first opened, if no database identifiers are available, Jalview will automatically perform a database reference retrieval (See 4.3.1) to discover identifiers for the sequences to use to search the PDB.
+This can take a few seconds for each sequence and will be performed for all selected sequences.3